openstack/openstack-manuals/doc/admin-guide-cloud/source/keystone_integrate_identity_backend_ldap.rst

 Set these options in the :file:`/etc/keystone/keystone.conf` file for a single LDAP server, or :file:`/etc/keystone/domains/keystone.DOMAIN_NAME.conf` files for multiple back ends.
+Example configurations appear below each setting summary:

 Filters
    Use filters to control the scope of data presented through LDAP.